danieljcss/solutions-damn-vulnerable-defi/contracts/naive-receiver/README.md

 );
 ```

-In this context, even if the external actor made this function to execute, `msg.sender` is the lending pool.
+In this context, even if the external actor makes this function to execute, `msg.sender` is the lending pool itself.
 Therefore `receiveEther` will execute without any issues.

 This is exactly where the vulnerability can be exploited.
 Making an external call to the `flashLoan` function will force the `FlashLoanReceiver` contract to pay the fee for the loan.
 If we are able to call 10 times this `flashLoan` function, all funds of `FlashLoanReceiver` will be transferred to `NaiveReceiverLenderPool`.
 In order to do so in one transaction, we will deploy an `AttackerNaiveReceiver` contract.